dustinpfister/blog_posts/_posts/js-document-location.md

 So the values of many of these properties of course depending on the state of the url string.
 If the protocol is the file: protocol the of course I am not going to get a domain name, or port, because the url is just a path to a local asset.

-## 7 - the path name of a document location
+## 7 - The path name of a document location

 The path name of the location object in document will refer to the path name after the protocol host name and port, and before any additional parts of the url afterwards such as query strings and hash tags to any items in the page